vanadium/website/content/community/coding-guidelines.md

 toc: true
 = yaml =

-## Code organization
+# Code organization

 Vanadium is spread across multiple [git repositories].
-The [contributor installation] process arranges these repositories as follows:
+The [contributor installation] process arranges these repositories as follows (some repositories omitted, for brevity):

 ```
  $JIRI_ROOT
+   .manifest         # Multi-repo configuration data
-   devtools          # Contributor tools
+   devtools          # Contributor tool binaries
-   environment       # Platform dependent configuration
+   environment       # Platform-dependent configuration
-   .manifest         # Multi-repo control data
    release           # Source code
      go/src/v.io/v23 # Interfaces
      go/src/v.io/x   # Implementation
-       devtools      # Contributor tool source
+       devtools      # Contributor tool source code
        lib           # Developer libs
        ref           # Reference implementation of v23
-     javascript      # JS compatibility
+     javascript      # JS interfaces and implementation
      projects        # Example apps
-       playground    # Write/build/run v23 code on web
+       playground    # Write/build/run v23 code on the web
        browser       # Vanadium namespace browser
        chat          # Chat program
-   scripts           # Contributor scripts
-   third_party       # Third party code
+   third_party       # Third-party code
-   www               # Source for this site
+   website           # Source for this site
 ```

-Each repository has a `README` file summarizing its purpose.
-The `devtools` directory isn't a repository, but rather a top level directory where contributor tools are placed during installation.
+Each repository has a `README.md` file summarizing its purpose.
+The `devtools` directory isn't a repository, but rather a top-level directory where contributor tools are placed during installation.
 The `.manifest` repository contains the configuration that describes this repository arrangement.

 Things move around, so its best to examine your local installation for the latest arrangement.

 <!--
 TODO: